Preakness Stakes Traditions

 The winningest Preakness jockey is Eddie Arcaro, who last won it in 1957.
 He has six wins, while the most wins in modern times were five by Pat Day, who won with Tank’s Prospect, Summer Squall, Tabasco Cat, Timber Country, and Louis Quatorze.
 Victor Espinoza has won three since 2002.
 The winningest owner and breeder both is Calumet Farm with seven, starting in 1941 and most recently with Oxbow in 2013.

-Horseplayers all over the world look forward to betting on the Preakness Stakes because it is one of the most important races of the year, and it draws the best three-year-olds in the country.
+Horseplayers all over the world look forward to betting on the Preakness Stakes because it is one of the most important races of the year, and it draws the best three-year-old thoroughbreds in the country.

 The Preakness Stakes was run for the first time in 1873 and is the second jewel of the most sought-after prize in all of Thoroughbred racing – the Triple Crown.
 The Preakness Stakes is held every year at Pimlico Racecourse in Baltimore, Maryland and is traditionally scheduled two weeks after the Kentucky Derby.

 The Preakness Stakes is a Grade 1 race that is contested at a mile and three-sixteenths.
-The purse has varied between $1 million and $1.5 million over the years.
+As of 2024 the purse has been raised to a cool $2 million, half a million more than in 2023.
 The race traditionally attracts some of the top three-year-olds in the country and barring injury or incident, the Kentucky Derby winner will generally compete to try to move one step closer to immortality.
-The challenge of the Preakness Stakes for the
+The challenge of the Preakness Stakes for the Kentucky Derby winner is a combination of the quick two-week turnaround as well as the fact that often times they are facing fresh rivals who sat out the Run for the Roses.

 Keep reading to find out the best Preakness Stakes betting tips, and to find your best options for online betting on the Preakness Stakes.